nf-core/eager/docs/usage.md

 perform initial screening of samples in the context of ancient human population genetics research.

-> :warning: this tutorial does not describe how to install and setup
+> :warning: this tutorial does not describe how to install and set-up
 > nf-core/eager For this please see other documentation on the
 > [nf-co.re](https://nf-co.re/usage/installation) website.